BecksLab/ms_paleo_webs/README.md

 ## Folder and file structure

 Data files are stored in `data/` which includes the trait data and feeding rules needed for the pfim model.
 Functions needed to implement the different models can be found in `lib/` and the actual workflow in `scripts/`.

+## Manuscript

+In addition to containing the code and data needed this repository also hosts the associated 'manuscript'.
+This manuscript is written using the `quarto` platform - for which the is an [online tutorial](https://quarto.org/docs/manuscripts/).